Gagandeep Singh Bedi: Career

 From 2007 to 2010, he served as Rural Development Commissioner of Tamil Nadu; from 2010 to 2011, Gagandeep Singh Bedi served as the managing director of the Tamil Nadu Water Supply and Drainage Board in Chennai.
 He became Secretary to Government for Animal Husbandary, Dairying and Fisheries Department from 2011 to 2013.
 He later served as the Secretary Revenue Department from 2013 to 2014 wherein he handled the sensitive Enquiry against Beach Sand Mining on behalf of Government of Tamil Nadu.
 Thereafter he worked as the Secretary of Rural Development and Panchayat Raj Department from 2014 to 2016 and Principal Secretary Agriculture of Tamil Nadu for a five-year period from 2016 to 2021.
 As Agriculture Secretary, his efforts to expand the Micro Irrigation in the State in a short span of time and broad base the Crop Insurance for the farmers, brought in fruitful results for the farmers.

 In May 2021, Bedi assumed office as the New Greater Chennai Corporation Commissioner and directly handled the Covid epidemic in the city through the innovative projects like Home based triaging and Car Amulance system that was acclaimed by Govt of India Health Ministry.

 After the reshuffle in 2023, Gagandeep Singh Bedi served as the Secretary of Health Department for more than a year before moving on to Rural development and Panchayati Raj department as Additional Chief Secretary.
+During this stint, Mr Bedi was made the Chairman of the Tamil Nadu Pension Committee, which finally recommended the implementation of the Tamil Nadu Assured Pension Scheme for the employees of the Government of Tamil Nadu..
+After the new Government took over in May, 2026, Mr Bedi was appointed to the prestigious assignment of Additional Chief Secretary, Municipal Administration and Water Supply Department, which oversees the urban governance of over 24 Municipal Corporations including the city of Chennai, 146 Municipalities and over 480 Town Panchayats of Tamil Nadu, which is the most urbanised state of the country..